Bowling Green massacre: Reactions

 Writing in The New York Times, A. C. Thompson mentioned the 2012 case of a man who the authorities suspected of trafficking in counterfeit goods.
 His home and his store in Bowling Green, Ohio, were raided, and 18 firearms were found in his possession.
 Federal authorities believed that he was planning on killing African Americans and Jews.
 The man, who the prosecutors called a white supremacist, pleaded guilty to weapons and counterfeit charges, but prosecutors failed to establish that he was a political terrorist.

 The mayor of Bowling Green, Kentucky, issued a statement clarifying that "there was no massacre in Bowling Green", adding that he understood "how during a live interview one can misspeak and we appreciate the clarification".

 Conway's statement was parodied in two segments of season 42 of Saturday Night Live.
 In the cold open for that season's episode 13, Alec Baldwin, playing the role of Donald Trump, said that in the Bowling Green massacre, "[s]o many people died, but really they're the lucky ones.
 They don't have to see how bad The Apprentice has gotten".
 In episode 14's cold open, Melissa McCarthy, playing the role of Sean Spicer, recited a list of terrorist incidents that "you [the news media] never even write about", referencing a list of 78 supposedly under-reported terrorist incidents that the White House had released earlier that week.
 McCarthy, as Spicer, said: "The Bowling Green massacre—not the Kellyanne one, the real one.
 The Horror in Six Flags.
 The Slaughter at Fraggle Rock.
 The Night They Drove Old Dixie Down.
 Okay?!"

+The song "Bowling Green Massacre" by British singer-songwriter Josh O'Keefe is another example of a popular culture parody of this statement.